Sophcoll/crop-circle/README.md

 # CropCircle

 This project is a full-stack React/MongoDB application that allows users to signup, login, logout, and then create a listing, view listings, update and delete listings (if author of the listing).
+You will need a MongoBD account and an URI database string.

 TO RUN THIS PROJECT: